Prognosis Of Schizophrenia: What Is The Outlook?

 Recent research shows that the outlook for people with schizophrenia is often promising.
 In a 2022 study, researchers analyzed 14 studies of 1,991 patients with schizophrenia.
 They found that of the individuals studied, 24.2% recovered, 35.5% had outcomes that were “good or better,” and 59.7% had outcomes that were “moderate or better.”

-According to the World Health Organization, with proper treatment, at least one in three people with schizophrenia may make a full recovery from their symptoms
+According to the World Health Organization, with proper treatment, at least one in three people with schizophrenia may make a full recovery from their symptoms.

 Ultimately, the prognosis of schizophrenia can vary.
 Everyone is different, and there may not be one single factor that decides the outcome.
 That said, if you have schizophrenia, the following strategies may be helpful.

-Getting social support
+Getting social support with your prognosis of schizophrenia

 Support from friends and family may contribute to a positive prognosis.
 Having loved ones to lean on may make it easier to get to doctor’s appointments, follow your treatment plan, and handle any challenges that arise.
 For more specific support, consider joining a schizophrenia support group.
 This can be a way to connect with others, share coping strategies, and develop a sense of community.